 How to improve your site indexation – XML Sitemaps Case Study

-Google Webmaster Tools (GWTs) is always a good place to start when optmising a site for Search Engines (SEs).
+Google Search Console (formerly Google Webmaster Tools) is always a good place to start when optimising a site for Search Engines (SEs).
 In fact this can give you an indication of site health as it highlights any possible issue or problems your site might have.
 One important indicator is the number of pages you have indexed in Google Search Results and Bing search results pages.
 Why is this important?
 More pages in the search engine index can mean more ranking opportunities; more authoritative, on-topic content; more supporting content for key landing pages and can result in higher rankings and more SEO traffic.